valeriechristabel/monoprotic-titration-curve/README.md

 - Documented the code and made it self-contained to be easily run by learners.

 Which parts were changed from reference material
-- The theoretical formulas are from standard chemistry sources (Henderson–Hasselbalch, Ka/Kb relationships).
-The code-level implementation, UI design, numerical guards, and plotting details are original contributions by the author.
+- The code implementation, UI design, numeric guards, plotting, and interactivity are original contributions by the author.
+- Any suggestions from ChatGPT were adapted and enhanced with numeric safeguards, UI polish, and behavior tuning.
 - Any suggestions drawn from ChatGPT were adapted and implemented with additional numeric safeguards, UI polish, and behavior tuning.

 Detailed list of enhancements (why they were made)